langdon/summit-2015-lab-15812/labs/chapter3.md

 ls -l /var/www/html
 ```

-If these files change and the container dies the changes will be lost.
+If these files change and the container is removed the changes will be lost.
 These files should be mounted to persistent storage on the host.

 **Database**